BabelFish0/rit-angle-23/writeup.md

 - `colours`, another dictionary where every player in each round is associated with a binary variable for if they play white (1) or not (0).
 For example, the Gurobi `Var` associated with A.01's round 2 colour is `colours[(1, 0)]`.

 It should be noted here that to simplify the problem, the players are just represented as a number from $0$ to $BN-1$ (written as `n_I * n_T - 1` in the code's nomenclature).
-So the player's rank is their number, $i \mod{n_I}$ aka `i % n_I` and their team is the floor division of their global id by the number of people per team, `i // n_I`.
+So the player's rank is their number, $i \mod{B}$ aka `i % n_I` and their team is the floor division of their global id by the number of people per team, `i // n_I`.
 In this way all the information is still retained, but it is just easier to work with one axis rather than Teams, Individuals, Boards in numbers and letters!

 Now the first order of business is to create all the valid pairings (duplicated across each round):